Debbierise001/DSA-Project-Documentation-1/README.md

 TThe dataset used for this project was provided by The Incubator Hub as an Excel file titled "Amazon Case Study.xlsx".
 It contains product information, pricing, ratings, and customer review counts sourced from Amazon pages for educational purposes.

 ### Tools Used
-- Microsoft Excel	Data cleaning, formulas, pivot tables, and charts
+- Microsoft Excel (Download Here) [
+  - Data Collection
+  - Data Cleaning
+  - Calculations
+    - Formula such as COUNT
+    - Calculated columns
+  - Summarization
-- Pivot Tables	Aggregating and summarizing insights
+    - Pivot Tables to aggregate and summarize insights
+  - Dashboard
-- Excel Charts	Visualization of trends and relationships
+   - Excel Charts to visualize trends and relationships
-- Microsoft Word	Documentation
-- GitHub	Hosting and sharing project files

----
+   - Tables to identify products with highst average rating, highest ratings e.t.c

-🧹 Data Cleaning & Preparation
+### Data Cleaning & Preparation

 Ensured all price columns were in numeric format